Mission and vision

 The UTS World Health Organization (WHO) Collaborating Centre for Nursing, Midwifery and Health Development is one of only two nursing and midwifery 'institutions of excellence' in Australia formally recognised by WHO as part of its global network of collaborating centres in nursing and midwifery.

-UTS: Health was awarded WHO Collaborating Centre status in January 2008, and has since been redesignated as a collaborating centre for a further four years in January 2012 and again in January 2016.
+UTS: Health was awarded WHO Collaborating Centre status in January 2008, and has since been successively redesignated as a collaborating centre for a further four years in January 2012, January 2016 and again in January 2020.

 The WHO Collaborating Centre for Nursing, Midwifery and Health Development forms part of an international collaborative network that supports and undertakes projects in support of the World Health Organization's program at national, regional and international levels.